guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 ### Simulation status and information

-The preliminary molecular dynamics simulations are currently still ongoing.
+The preliminary molecular dynamics simulations for the KOR–SalA complex are currently still ongoing.

 The Salvinorin A structure was obtained from the Automated Topology Builder (ATB) and Repository.
 KOR structure was retrieved from Protein Data Bank (PDB ID 6B73).

-The KOR–SalA complex was generated using AutoDock Vina, and the molecular dynamics simulation was performed with GROMACS.
+The KOR–SalA complex was generated using AutoDock Vina, and the molecular dynamics simulation was performed on GROMACS.
+The system was prepared via CHARMM-GUI using the AMBER FF19SB force field, solvated in TIP3P water with 0.15 mol/L NaCl at pH 7.0.
+After energy minimization and NVT equilibration, the system was gradually heated (10 ns at 200 K, then 10 ns at 250 K) before production at 310.15 K under NPT conditions.